sshiblu/SGN/Ruby Basics.md

 Whats a rubygem?
 Its a library or a tool

-ruby -v, will show what version of ruby is installed gem list, see what gems you have json, read and spit out json minitest, unit testing framework
+ruby -v, will show what version of ruby is installedgem gem list, see what gems you have json, read and spit out json minitest, unit testing framework